 "Every day, we can encounter and create moments of mindfulness and reflection.
 Close your eyes and take three big breaths before you open your exam book.
-When you walk from the EV Building to the Hall Building, look up at the blue sky and the clouds, or watch a snowflake fall.
+When you walk from the EV Building to the Hall Building, look up at the blue sky or search for the first buds on a tree.
 Find something that makes you smile: a cool hat, an ad on a bus, another smiling person.
-Look at a tree and listen to the birds.
-They are here, all around you."
+Listen to the birds — they are here, all around you."

 4. Be prepared

 It’s never good to get too worked up, but Ransom-Hodges says a little anxiety can actually serve as a valuable warning sign that it’s time to make a study plan and set some realistic goals.

 The best way to avoid midterm stress is to know what’s expected of you.
 Do you know what’s going to be covered in an exam?
 Have you caught up on the lectures you missed?
 Are your notes in order?

 If you have any questions or concerns, talk to your professor.
 Focus on your trouble spots.
 And once you’re ready to start studying, make a schedule that takes into account the different demands of each subject.

 “If you are struggling with unexplained exam anxiety, you can conquer it by developing better study habits and time management skills during the term,” Ransom-Hodges says.
 “Learning specialists are there to work with students proactively, one on one, to take a look at how they can improve their study skills, time management and academic performance.”